 Boske navigates through the system of time to study the way we look at it.
 During her artist in residence at KAIR, 2018/19 she started working on her unique impressions from the waterfall Amagoi no taki, a tangled and dreamlike study of streams of water that channels the mental capacity to exhilarate.
 These ‘liquid narratives’ are printed on handmade washi paper that she dyed in natural indigo at the Awagami factory in Kamiyama.
 The production of washi paper as well as the delicate dying indigo technique are both fading crafts in Japan.
 Indigo leaves are stirred and sprinkled with water for four months and then enter a delicate brewing process in a vat.
 This animism results in the serene quality of the indigo: a specific depth of colour, rich range of blues and an everdiverse gradient outcome.
 Working with these living organisms is an integral part of Boske’s practice, showing how the physical movement through time and space changes our perspective on the world.

-Kim Boske lives and works in Amsterdam.
+Kim Boske works and lives in Amsterdam.

 Project grant Artist 2018